Matthew Tennyson: Stage

-On radio, Tennyson played "Jonesy" in Radio 4 play "Jonesy" by Tom Wells broadcast in February 2014.
-He featured in the film Pride, directed by Matthew Warchus.

 In 2017 Tennyson played the title role in the Royal Shakespeare Company's gender-fluid 2017 production of Oscar Wilde's Salomé.

 He is a frequent collaborator with the playwright Robert Holman since appearing in the Donmar Warehouse production of his play Making Noise Quietly.
-Holman went on to write A Breakfast of Eels and The Lodger with parts written specifically for Tennyson.
+He went on to star in Holman's A Breakfast of Eels (2015) and The Lodger (2021).
+A Breakfast of Eels was written specifically for Tennyson and his co-star Andrew Sheridan.
+It also won Tennyson an Off West End Award for Best Male Actor in 2016.

-He was the lead in the Olivier Award winning A Monster Calls at The Old Vic, for which he received critical acclaim.
+In 2018, Tennyson was the lead in the Olivier Award winning A Monster Calls at The Old Vic.

-Tennyson played the war poet Wilfred Owen in Terence Davies film biopic of Siegfried Sassoon, Benediction.

-In 2022 Tennyson performed in 'The Misfortune of the English' by Pamela Carter at the Orange Tree Theatre.
-In 2023, it was announced that Tennyson would be joining the cast of The Pillowman by Martin McDonagh at The Duke of York's Theatre from June 2023.
+In 2023, Tennyson joined the cast of The Pillowman by Martin McDonagh at The Duke of York's Theatre alongside Steve Pemberton, Lily Allen and Paul Kaye.

 In 2024 Tennyson played Edgar in King Lear at the Almeida Theatre directed by Yaël Farber.
 At the end of that year and into 2025 he starred alongside Simon Russell Beale as the younger A. E. Housman "played both gently and intensely" in the Hampstead Theatre's revival of Stoppard's The Invention of Love.